Amaretto Coffee Recipe: The Ultimate Aromatic Cocktail

 No, Starbucks does not have Amaretto coffee for sale in its coffee houses.
 However, it has a recipe for Amaretto coffee on its website involving much more coffee, Amaretto liqueur, and sugar than we’ve detailed for you.

-Amaretto alcohol is known for its characteristic toasted almond flavor despite containing no real almonds.
+Amaretto alcohol is known for its characteristic toasted almond flavour despite containing no real almonds.
 The marzipan sweetness of real Amaretto comes from burnt or caramelized brown sugar balanced by the tartness of apricot pits, apricot kernels, and peach stones.

 Other drinks made with Amaretto are the Amaretto Sour and the Toasted Almond Cocktail.
 The former is the most famous, containing bourbon, lemon juice, and syrup.
 The latter is another good option for coffee lovers, with vodka, Amaretto, and Kahlua.